ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_after_installer.txt

 or
   ./link_to /usr/esru/esp-r/bin_GTK

+If the link_to script fails to run it may be because it uses the csh command interpretor.
+There is an alternative link_to_bash in /usr/esru/bin.

 NOTE the DOT added to the bash_profile in the above command set.
 Next logout of cygwin and then log back in and issue the following command